 Why Accreditation Matters

 In February 2017, the Mendocino Land Trust was accredited by the Land Trust Accreditation Commission, an independent program of the Land Trust Alliance.
 The accreditation seal indicates to the public that MLT meets the highest national standards for excellence, upholds the public trust, and ensures that conservation efforts are permanent.
 This seal is a mark of distinction in land conservation, with only one in four of the 1,700 land trusts across the nation meeting national accreditation standards.
-We have applied for renewal of our accreditation in 2022.
+Our accreditation was renewed in August 2022.

 Land trust accreditation shows that a land trust meets high standards for land conservation.
 It sends a message to landowners and supporters: “Invest in us.
 We are a strong, effective organization you can trust to conserve your land forever.”